radiorabe/roaming-homes/README.md

-# fedora-rpm-roaming-profiles
+# roaming-homes
-Roaming profiles for linux with unison
+Roaming homes/profiles for linux with unison
 ''' UNTESTED '''